nufke/ionic-loxberry-mqtt/README.md

 # ionic-loxberry-mqtt

-Early development of a LoxBerry MQTT App
+Early development of a LoxBerry MQTT App.

+**NOTE**: The App will not interact with MQTT devices directly.
+The MQTT API defined for this App enables the control of the App-specific elements using MQTT.
+To program hardware devices using this app, you need to run an MQTT-to-MQTT topic translator at a central location (e.g. Raspberry Pi).

 # screenshots